Graduate medical education

 - Our orthopedic research scientists and practitioners are constantly shedding new light and offering new hope for patients with chronic back pain and other conditions that impact the spine.

-- The trauma and fracture team is actively involved in research through collaboration with the Feinstein Institute for Medical Research.
+- The trauma and fracture team is actively involved in research through collaboration with the Feinstein Institutes for Medical Research.
 Current areas of focus include using 3D printing to correct bone defects and evaluation of hip fracture data and patient success rates.

 Continuing medical education

-The Northwell Health Orthopaedic Institute offers an array of live activity professional education courses in partnership with the Northwell Health Office of Continuing Medical Education and the Northwell Health Rehabilitation Network, providing healthcare professionals in various regions with current evidence based information of emerging trends and techniques in orthopedic care.
+The Northwell Health Orthopaedic Institute offers an array of live activity professional education courses in partnership with the Northwell Health Office of Continuing Medical Education and the Northwell Health Rehabilitation Network, providing healthcare professionals in various regions with current evidence-based information of emerging trends and techniques in orthopedic care.
 All Northwell Health Orthopaedic Institute professional education activities are designed to provide attendees with a valuable, interactive learning experience and ultimately improve patient outcomes by identifying potential gaps in orthopedic knowledge and addressing these gaps by using a variety of learning formats.

 The majority of these live activity professional education events are eligible for category 1 credit of the American Medical Association’s Physician’s Recognition Award and are offered at various Northwell Health institutions, including the Bioskills Education Center—a state-of-the-art education facility that allows for attendees to experience the latest technologies and surgical techniques in orthopedic operative care up close, without having to enter the operating room.
-Professional education programs are offered within Northwell Hospitals, outpatient practice locations and other off-campus venues throughout the Long Island, Manhattan and Westchester areas.
+Professional education programs are offered within Northwell hospitals, outpatient practice locations and other off-campus venues throughout the Long Island, Manhattan and Westchester areas.